Brunofell/Camera-app/README.md

 Fork the repository.
 Make your changes.
 Submit a pull request detailing the changes you've made.
-License
-This project is licensed under the [License Name].
-See the LICENSE file for details.

 Enjoy capturing moments with the Camera App!
 If you have any suggestions for improvements or new features, don't hesitate to reach out.